-We've tested 150 wireless headphones and below are our recommendations for the best Bluetooth headphones under $100 to buy in 2019.
+We've tested over 480 pairs of wireless headphones, and below are our recommendations for the best Bluetooth headphones under $100.
 If you're looking for earbuds specifically, check out our recommendations for the best wireless earbuds under $100 and the best wireless earbuds under $50.
-See also our recommendations for the best budget wireless headphones for more options.
+If you want wireless headphones for gaming or watching TV, see our recommendations for the best wireless gaming headsets and the best TV headphones.